 Tools and Technique

 Sterile scalpel and forceps are required.
 Cut through all the layers including the epidermis, dermis, and the most superficial parts of the subcutis.
-Remove (2 cm x 2 cm) tissue samples with sterile forceps.
+Remove 4 (2 cm x 2 cm) tissue samples.
+Using sterile forceps, place each biopsy sample in a separate sterile tube containing sterile saline – do not place samples in formalin.

 Labeling Instructions